What is a background check for employment?

 Types of background checks for employers

-UK employment background checks usually comprise several key elements, including a criminal record check regulated by law.
+UK employment background checks usually comprise several key elements, including a prior record check regulated by law.
 Below is an overview of the most essential components:

-- Criminal record checks: This type of check looks into the criminal history of a candidate, which may be particularly relevant for positions in teaching or social work.
-These checks must comply with the Rehabilitation of Offenders Act 1974.
+- Prior record checks: This type of check looks into the prior record of a candidate, which may be particularly relevant for positions in teaching or social work.
+Employers typically refer to current gov.uk guidance (for example, information about spent and unspent convictions) when considering what applies to their role.

 - Right-to-work checks: This process is essential for all new hires to ensure that the applicant has the right to work in the UK.
-Employers must keep a record of these checks, as failure to comply may result in heavy fines of up to £20,000.
+Right-to-work checks are guided by Home Office documentation; employers usually refer to current gov.uk guidance for the latest requirements.

 - Education and employment background checks: This check is designed to validate the qualifications and work history of a candidate.
 It includes contacting previous employment references.